 Modifying a portlet's preference settings

 You can modify the preference settings for a portlet to determine which information to display, and in what format to display it in.

-See "About the Portlet toolbar" on page 13.
+See About the Portlet toolbar.

 To modify a portlet's preference settings